JaredSartin/jsx-no-react/README.md

 ## Acknowledgement

-This package was originally developed by [Terry Kerr](https://github.com/dtkerr).
+This package was originally developed by [Terry Kerr](https://github.com/dtkerr) and extended by [Bodo Tasche](https://github.com/bitboxer).